-- Extraordinary medical expenses.
-This includes reasonable expenses that are not covered by insurance, such as orthodontia, dental treatment, asthma treatment, physical therapy or psychological counselling.
+- Extraordinary medical expenses - This includes reasonable expenses that are not covered by insurance, such as orthodontia, dental treatment, asthma treatment, physical therapy or psychological counseling.

-- A financial statement.
-If you are asking for child support, you need to submit a financial statement to the court.
+- Financial Statement - If you are asking for child support, you need to submit a financial statement to the court.
 It is important that you fill out the financial statement completely and honestly.
 You could be charged with perjury if you lie on the form.
 The purpose of the form is to help the court make a fair decision to help your children.
-The financial statement is available on the court's website.
-Financial Statement, short form.
+The financial statement form is available on the court's website.

-There may be other facts the court needs to know to decide the amount of child support.
-You may want to talk to a lawyer or someone from the Office of Child Support Enforcement about other information you might need in order to calculate the correct amount of child support.
+The court may need to know other facts to decide the amount of child support.
+You may want to talk to a lawyer or someone from the Office of Child Support Enforcement about other information you might need to calculate the correct amount of child support.

-If one parent could work but chooses not to, the court can still treat that parent as having income.
+If one parent could work but chooses not to work, the court can still treat that parent as having income.
 This is called "imputing" income.
-In order to impute income, the court has to find that the parent is "voluntarily impoverished," which means that the person can work but chooses not to.
+To impute income, the court has to find that the parent is "voluntarily impoverished," which means that the person can work but chooses not to work.
 Proving that the other parent is voluntarily impoverished may include showing the other parent's physical health, level of education, work history, ability to earn money, and efforts to find a job.

 The Child Support Guidelines try to estimate the percentage of income that parents would spend on children if the parents were living together.
 The Guidelines use the following steps to calculate the amount of child support:

 - Figure out each parent's adjusted actual income or imputed income.

 - Add up both parents' adjusted actual incomes or their imputed incomes.
 The combined amount is plugged into the Guidelines chart to determine the "basic child support obligation."